gzweigle/open-hybrid-piano/CONTRIBUTING.md

 # How to contribute to Stem Piano

+The *packages/* directory at the top level of the repository is a great place to learn the codebase.
+Each piano in *packages/* links to all code required to build a complete piano.

 ## Timeliness
 If you are reading this and it has been multiple years since a change to the repo, that means my DIY Time Machine worked and I am presently living approximately 1500 years in the past.
 Unlikely to see a pull request or issue.